Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Introduction

-Our contribution is to extend discussion of estimation and experimental design to settings where the researcher intends to estimate effects of several treatment levels.
-We present a linear-in-means model \citep{moffitt2001policy,bramoulle2009identification,chin2018regression} for a clustered multi-treatment experiment and propose methods to estimate the HAATE.
-We also discuss optimal randomization procedures in such settings.
 Often, the standard approach to experimental design is to use a one-stage randomization procedure, either assuming no interference and randomizing at the unit level, or allowing for interference and randomizing at the cluster level so that treatment assignment within clusters is homogeneous.
-Given the HAATE as the estimand of interest, we identify a bias-variance trade-off and show that root mean squared error (RMSE) under two-stage randomization procedures with intra-cluster correlation of treatment strictly between zero and one may dominate one-stage randomization procedures with randomization at either the unit or cluster level, under certain conditions.
+This is the approach of standard methods such as graph cluster randomization~\citep{ugander2013graph,ugander2023randomized}, in which data about the possible structure of interference is used to design a cluster-randomized experiment which can approximate the GATE. \citet{eckles2017design} provides a slight departure from homogeneous treatment within clusters in favor of ``hole-punching'', but this is motivated by different estimands.
+Given the GATE as the estimand of interest, we identify a bias-variance trade-off and show that root mean squared error (RMSE) under two-stage randomization procedures with intra-cluster correlation of treatment strictly between zero and one may dominate one-stage randomization procedures with randomization at either the unit or cluster level, under certain conditions.
 We provide a principled way to make this choice by selecting from a continuum of possible intra-cluster correlations of treatments (see Figure~\ref{fig:homogeneous_target-design}).
 We then demonstrate performance of this approach through simulations.
-We discuss an application to online experiments at Facebook.